Klebsiella oxytoca: Industrial uses

 Klebsiella oxytoca has shown promise in industrial ethanol fuel production, and is referenced as being used to produce hydrogen in patents filed by Nanologix, Inc.

 Clinical significance and epidemiology

+K. oxytoca is a normal inhabitant of the gastrointestinal tract.
 Infections can result in colitis and sepsis.

+This species is an important cause of hospital-acquired infections.
 Outbreaks of antibiotic-resistant Klebsiella oxytoca have occurred in multiple hospitals and ICUs throughout the world, and handwashing stations have been identified as a potentially important environmental reservoir.

 Ecology

 Houseflies (Musca domestica) have a mutualistic relationship with the bacterium K. oxytoca.
 This bacterium can live on the surface of the housefly eggs and has a deterrent effect on the fungi growing in manure, thus benefiting the fly larvae which are competing with the fungi for nutrients.